winni2k/cDNA_primer/README.md

 The scripts in this repository is developed for the purpose of analyzing transcriptome data generated using the PacBio(R) [Iso-Seq(TM) protocol](http://www.smrtcommunity.com/Share/Protocol?id=a1q70000000HqSvAAK&strRecordTypeName=Protocol).

 This code is not part of the official PacBio software package and is developed solely by Elizabeth Tseng.
-Plans to incorporate this code into the official software pipeline are underway and the protocol will be available in the 2.2 release.
+The official software version is the RS_IsoSeq protocol.

 The code is divided into two sections: